-Paula Schnese, Founder
+Paula Schnese, Board President

 Paula grew up in a family of nine siblings in a small Wisconsin town surrounded by farms.
 With so many growing children to nurture, she learned at a young age the value of locally produced, healthy, fresh foods.
-Longing to spread her wings as she grew older, Paula set her sights on California, specifically Santa Barbara where she earned her degree professional photography.
+Longing to spread her wings as she grew older, Paula set her sights on California, specifically Santa Barbara where she earned her degree in professional photography.
 Following graduation, she moved to the Bay Area where she established a successful commercial photography studio.

 Living in California, surrounded by the abundance of healthy, flavorful and local food choices, only increased Paula’s interest in health and nutrition.
 In 1992, she read John Robbins’ book, Diet for a New America.
 Embracing Robbins’ connections between food, health, diet and environmentalism, Paula immediately became a vegetarian, an eating style she has maintained.
 Nurturing body and soul had become her mantra.